dhawan98/dhawan98/README.md

 ### 👨‍💻 About Me

-I'm a Computer Science graduate interested in building intelligent systems that learn, adapt, and solve real-world problems.
-I’ve worked across top-tier research institutions including **ISRO**, **UBTECH AI Lab, University of Sydney**, and **The University of Florida**, focusing on everything from neural networks for quantum mechanics to scalable machine learning infrastructure.
+Computer Science graduate passionate about building adaptive, intelligent systems.
+I've contributed to research at **ISRO**, **UBTECH AI Lab (University of Sydney)**, and **The University of Florida**, focusing on machine learning infrastructure and real-world AI applications.

 Lately, I’ve been diving into:
 - Autonomous job application agents using LLMs